Updated: May 13th, 2026

 “We were feeling really sluggish in the spring, and we put on some weight,” she was saying, “but in July, we dropped about 10 pounds and really got our energy back.”

-While this was certainly amusing, I wasn’t actually all that surprised.
+While this made me chuckle, I wasn’t actually all that surprised.
 Romantic partners, family members, and friends can influence your health– and weight loss– in more ways than you might think.

 The power of relationships and the people closest to you on your physical health can be positive, negative, or a bit of both.
 And understanding it makes all the difference.

-In today’s article, I’ll take you through everything you need to know about how your relationships can impact your weight loss efforts, and how to make the most out of these connections.
+In this article, I’ll take you through everything you need to know about how your relationships can impact your weight loss efforts, and how you can use these connections to your advantage.

 How different relationships affect weight loss

-Many people assume that our relationships with our romantic partners have the most power when it comes to affecting our health, but that isn’t always the case.
+Many people assume that relationships with a romantic partner have the most power when it comes to affecting their health, but that isn’t always the case.

-Most of us have important relationships with at least a few different people, from immediate family and spouses to friends and coworkers.
+Most of us have several important relationships in our lives, from immediate family and spouses to friends and coworkers.

 One interesting study found that a person’s chance of being obese increases by 37% if their spouse is obese– and by 57% if a close friend is.
 For siblings, the likelihood was 40%.

-What accounts for the stronger relationship between a friend’s weight and your own when compared to the relationship between your spouse’s weight and your own?
+Why might the relationship be stronger between a friend’s weight and your own as compared to the relationship between your spouse’s weight and your own?

 An additional finding from the same study may help to explain this: the effect was greater for both friends and siblings when they were the same sex.

-This makes sense when you think about how often we compare ourselves (whether consciously or not) to the people around us who look more like us.
+This makes sense when you think about how often we compare ourselves (whether consciously or not) to people who look more like we do.
 I definitely know some women who have found extra motivation to clean up their diets after going out with female friends who had recently lost weight!

-The reality is, it’s likely that all of your significant relationships have some impact on your health and your weight.
-So, as you read on, keep in mind that the patterns and connections we’re talking about here may apply in different ways to different people in your life.
+The reality is, regardless of the nature of the significant relationships, it’s likely to have some impact on your health and your weight.
+So, as you read on, keep in mind that the patterns and connections we’re talking about may apply in different ways to different people in your life.

 Your relationships may be affecting your weight loss and health goals in more ways than one.
 Here are some of the most common (and sometimes surprising) ways in which your spouse, friends, family members, and even coworkers may be playing a role.